Jules Verne: Biography Of The Creator Of The Science Fiction Novel

 This declared misogyny of Verne is perhaps the darkest part of his biography.
 They say that he started after the rejection of Caroline, the cousin for whom he tried to travel to India, that, when he was already seventeen years old, she married another.
 Be that as it may, Verne’s editor, Hetzel, had to insist on numerous occasions that female figures appear in his novels Despite this, these remain rare.

-You may be interested: Alfred North Whitehead: Biography and Contributions of This Mathematician and Philosopher
+You may be interested: Paul Watzlawick: Biography of This Psychologist and Philosopher

 Science as the only hope